rooseveltframework/roosevelt/CONFIGURATION.md

 #### Event list

-These are sorted in order of when they are executed during the lifecyle of a Roosevelt app.
+These are sorted in order of when they are executed during the lifecycle of a Roosevelt app.

 - `onBeforeMiddleware(app)`: Fired when the app begins initializing, prior to any middleware being loaded into the app.
   - `app`: The [Express app](http://expressjs.com/api.html#express) created by Roosevelt.